huntharo/lambda-provisioned-throttling/README.md

+# Status

+This was confirmed to be a bug in Lambda Function URLs.
+The fix was deployed around or before June 1, 2022 and provisioned concurrency for Function URLs no longer causes 400 status code / ThrottlingException responses if the number of concurrent requests sent is higher than the provisioned concurrency of the Function URL associated with a Lambda version or alias.

 # Overview

 This repository contains an example of a possible bug with Lambda Provisioned Concurrency where the function will not scale above the Provisioned Concurrency value, even with Reserved Concurrency set far higher (to account-level unreserved concurrency).